scott-conn/minimal-mistakes/_pages/home.md

 ---

 # <center> Welcome to my homepage!</center>
-I am a graduate student at caltech working with <a href=" https://jcallies.com/">Jörn Callies</a> and <a href=" https://web.gps.caltech.edu/~andrewt/">Andy Thompson</a> on wave-eddy interactions and Southern Ocean dynamics.
+I am a graduate student at Caltech working with <a href=" https://jcallies.com/">Jörn Callies</a> and <a href=" https://web.gps.caltech.edu/~andrewt/">Andy Thompson</a> on wave-eddy interactions and Southern Ocean dynamics.